 5

 Study of the fundamental principles and applications of mechanics, including vectors, static equilibrium, linear and rotational motion, Newton's laws, work, energy, and momentum.
 Includes laboratory.
+This course is also strongly recommended for students who will be taking Engineering Physics but have not had a prior physics class.
+Recommended Preparation: High-school level right triangle trigonometry.

 PHYS& 115: General Physics II W/Lab